Join the community!

 Want to change something or add new content?
 Click the Contribute button!

-When using Scrum and GitHub Project Boards to manage work on projects, it’s tempting to forget actually preparing and following-up on meetings.
+When using Scrum and GitHub Project Boards to manage work on projects, it’s easy to overlook the importance of preparing and following up on meetings.
 To ensure your meetings are as effective as possible, here’s a comprehensive set of tips to follow, divided into the following three sections:

-- Ensure that all the issues that are completed are moved to the “Done” section.
+- Ensure that all the completed issues are moved to the “Done” section.

-- If you have a follow-up question/tasks on an issue you have moved to “Done”, make sure to add a comment to that issue.
-This can be done by clicking on the issue and on the button “Go to issue for full details” that appears in the right column of your screen.
+- If you have follow-up questions/tasks on issues that are moved to “Done”, add comments to provide clarity.
+To add a comment, click the issue and then select “Go to issue for full details” in the right column of your screen.

 - Close any issues that have no further follow-up questions.
 Do not archive the issue, yet!